 Pros

-- Robust and long-lasting
+- The wood is robust and long-lasting

 Cons

-- Difficult to manipulate using manual tools
+- It can be difficult to manipulate using manual tools

 #6: Mahogany